zahidhasanriad1/visual_memory_system/README.md

 - OpenAI and Gemini remain optional providers.
 Hybrid mode tries `huggingface,gemini,openai` by default.
 - If Hugging Face is unavailable or unconfigured, adaptive learning safely routes the item to human review.

-## Public Documentation

-This README is the public project overview.
-Private notes and deep system-reference files stay in the local `docs/` folder and are intentionally ignored by Git.